Indian Moors: Decline

-In 1971 Indian Moors numbered 29,416 declining from 55,400 in 1963.
+In 1971, Indian Moors numbered 29,416 declining from 55,400 in 1963.
 Their decline was partly due to much of the population returning to India and some declaring themselves and being enumerated as Sri Lankan Moors.
-The presently remaining population have been categorised as "others" in the Sri Lankan census, since 1981, due to their small numbers.
+The presently remaining population have been categorized as "others" in the Sri Lankan census, since 1981, due to their small numbers.

 Demographics

 Population

 With the beginning of the Sri Lankan Censuses by the British administration, population and ethnicity was conducted using the term "Nationality" until 1901.
 The Census Reports classified the population into seven groups viz.
 Europeans, Sinhalese, Tamils, Moors, Malays, Veddahs and others.
-From the 1911 onwards "Nationality" was replaced with the word "race" and it had recognition in all official and unofficial records.
+From the 1911 onwards "Nationality" was replaced with the word "race", and it had recognition in all official and unofficial records.
 At the 1881 Census, Moors numbered 184,500 which increased to 228,000 in the 1901 Census.

 The 1911 Census separated the Tamils into Ceylon Tamils and Indian Tamils and the Moors into Ceylon Moors and Indian Moors.
-This was due to the influx of Indian Labourers, that comprised both Moors and Tamils, in to the plantation regions of Sri Lanka, who had to be distinguished separately.
+This was due to the influx of Indian Laborers, that comprised both Moors and Tamils, into the plantation regions of Sri Lanka, who had to be distinguished separately.

-By 1971 Indian Moors numbered 29,416, declining from 55,400 in 1963.
+By 1971, Indian Moors numbered 29,416, declining from 55,400 in 1963.
 The Indian Moors were the only other ethnic group besides the Indian Tamils which had declined from the previous Census figure.
 Their decline was partly due to their returning to India and others declaring themselves and being enumerated as Sri Lankan Moors.

 Indian Moors were mostly found in the Colombo and Kandy Districts.
 With more than 75% of the Indian Moors found in Colombo District situated in Colombo city.